Dürdane Altunel

 Dürdane Altunel (born 1995 in Konya) is a Turkish taekwondo practitioner competing in the lightweight division.

+Career

 She began taekwondo in 2007 at the age of 12 in Selçuklu, Konya by invitation of her brother's taekwondo trainer.

 Dürdane Altunel won a bronze medal at the 2011 World Taekwondo Championships held in Gyeongju, South Korea.
 At the 2013 Islamic Solidarity Games held in Palembang, Indonesia, she won the gold medal in the -62 kg division.